awslabs/aws-well-architected-labs/Security/100 - Basic Identity & Access Management User, Group, Role/Lab Guide.md

 ### 3. Tear down this lab
-The following instructions will remove the resources that have a cost for running them.
-Please note that the changes you made to the root login, users, groups, and policies have no charges associated with them.
+Please note that the changes you made to the users, groups, and roles have no charges associated with them.

 ***